 What Happens to Student Loans in Chapter 13 Bankruptcy?

 Unlike Chapter 7 bankruptcy, which involves liquidating assets to pay off debts, Chapter 13 allows you to restructure your debts with a new, more manageable payment plan.
-After three to five years on the plan, many outstanding debts are canceled.
-However, this may or may not include your student loans.
+After three to five years on the plan, many outstanding debts are typically canceled.
+However, because of the way Chapter 13 bankruptcy works, this may or may not include student loans.

-Even if your student loans don’t disappear, Chapter 13 reorganization could lower your monthly payments for several years and, by eliminating other debt, make it easier to repay them in the future.
-Because it has a major impact on your credit, however, Chapter 13 should only be used as a last resort.
+Even if your student loans don’t get wiped out, Chapter 13 reorganization could lower your monthly payments for several years and, by eliminating other debt, make it easier to repay them in the future.
+But because it has a major impact on your credit, Chapter 13 should only be used as a last resort.

-Here’s a closer look at Chapter 13 bankruptcy and how it can impact your student loan situation.
+Here’s a closer look at what happens to student loans in Chapter 13 bankruptcy and how it can impact your student loan situation.

 Understanding Chapter 13 Bankruptcy